Houston Dash Head West for Showdown with Angel City FC on Friday

 Houston Dash News Release

 HOUSTON - The Houston Dash return to California on Friday, March 27 to face Angel City FC at BMO Stadium, with kickoff set for 9 p.m.
 CT.
-Fans can follow the match live on Prime Video and Friday's matchup features two of the league's three remaining teams with a perfect six-point start to the 2026 season.
+Fans can follow the match live on Prime Video and Friday's matchup features the final two unbeaten teams in league play with a perfect six-point start to the 2026 season.

 Houston enters the match with early momentum, opening the season with back-to-back victories for the first time in club history.
 The Dash's 3-0 win in their home opener on Saturday marked their first home-opening victory since 2017 and their highest-scoring performance since 2024.
 Midfielder Kiki Van Zanten led the attack with a brace, becoming the first Dash player since Ebony Salmon (2022) to score multiple goals at home.